Pylons/pyramid/docs/narr/views.rst

 You don't need to always use :class:`~pyramid.response.Response` to represent a response.  :app:`Pyramid` provides a range of different "exception" classes which can act as response objects too.
-For example, an instance of the class :class:`pyramid.httpexceptions.HTTPFound` is also a valid response object (see :ref:`http_exceptions` and ref:`http_redirect`).
+For example, an instance of the class :class:`pyramid.response.HTTPFound` is also a valid response object (see :ref:`http_exceptions` and ref:`http_redirect`).
 A view can actually return any object that has the following attributes.